 Dr. Norman Friedman’s research interests include evaluating the peri-operative morbidity of sleep-disordered breathing in children as well as whether a parent’s personality profile can predict a child’s continuous positive airway pressure (CPAP) compliance.

 Dr. Ann Halbower is nationally recognized for her research and clinical work in pediatric sleep disorders.
 Her current study, funded by the NIH, investigates the impact of childhood sleep-disordered breathing on learning, memory, and neuronal brain injury.
-She works with a Colorado-based initiative to increase public awareness on the risks of sudden unexpected death in infants, and with obesity prevention teams at Children's Hospital Colorado and UCSOM to determine the risk of the combined problems of obesity and sleep apnea and the effects of treatment.
+She works with a Colorado-based initiative to increase public awareness on the risks of sudden unexpected death in infants, and with obesity prevention teams at Children's Hospital Colorado and CU SOM to determine the risk of the combined problems of obesity and sleep apnea and the effects of treatment.
 Dr. Halbower is the Chair of the Health Policy Committee for the American Thoracic Society, which strives to change legislation to improve sleep and respiratory disorders.
 Dr. Halbower is a member of the Board of Pediatrics Sub-board in pediatric Pulmonology, and she is liaison to the American Academy of Pediatrics subcommittee on the guidelines for pediatric obstructive sleep apnea management.